Skip to main content

 Reviewed by Olivia B., HR Consultant

-I like how direct this is.
-The notice period and final day are easy to process, and the tone does not invite any unnecessary debate.
+This example is direct.
+The notice period and final day are clear, and the tone avoids unnecessary debate.

 Resignation Letter After Accepting a New Job Offer